 What are supplier codes of conduct?

 The advent and implementation of supplier codes of conduct are part of a broader emphasis on sustainability and corporate social responsibility (CSR).
-Businesses, especially publicly held companies, are often expected to make decisions based on both profitability and the effect of their actions on communities and the planet.
+Businesses, especially publicly held companies, are often expected to act based on both profitability and the effect of their actions on communities and the planet.
 In an interconnected global market, upholding high supply chain standards with supplier codes of conduct helps corporations fulfill their social responsibilities.

 3D design of balls rolling on a track